Featured pic is of Shaun the Sheep from Aardman.

 A two person tent will give the illusion there is more than one person inside (another reason I don’t hammock camp solo) and IF anyone were coming to be a bother, they may rethink that plan.

 For us older hikers with achy backs, a pillow between the knees makes a huge difference in comfort.
 To get this on the trail, use a wine box liner!
-A 5 liter liner weighs 1.9 ounces and can be easily blown up via the nozzle.
+A 5-liter liner weighs 1.9 ounces and can be easily blown up via the nozzle.
 It can hold water (obviously), is wide so food or small gear can be placed on top for sanitation purposes and it can be used as a dry place to sit on.
 It’s worth the 2 ounces.
-For head pillow, I recommend the Klymit X pillow.
+For a head pillow, I recommend the Klymit X pillow.
 The X in the pillow holds your head and it’s big.
 The wine box liner will shoot out from under a head in much the way a marble is fired during a game of…marbles.
 I was trying to think of a better example, but you get what I got these days.
+I have had some success with the FlexAir ‘disposable’ medical pillows.
+They are quite large for their weight-which is around one ounce-and can be reused over and over with minimal proper care.

 As time goes by, figure out what triggers restless nights and what can be done about it.